 Welcome to Indiana Disability Rights New Monthly Blog Series!

 IDR's Monthly Blog Series is written by our staff each month.
-The blog posts will discuss different initiatives, cases, or information related to disability rights.
+The blog posts discuss different initiatives, cases, or information related to disability rights.

 Learn more about the Protection and Advocacy (P&A) network